andreasbm/web-config/src/lib/rollup-plugins/live-reload/README.md

-# rollup-plugin-love-reload
+# rollup-plugin-live-reload

-A rollup plugin that live reload files as they changes.
+A Rollup plugin that live reload files as they changes.

 ## Usage